graphql-compose/graphql-compose/README.md

 ===========

 ### Basics
-All `graphql-compose` middlewares have 3 phases:
+`graphql-compose` middleware have 3 phases:
 - `setup phase`, which runs only once, when middleware added to the `GraphQL-compose`
 - `capturing phase`, when you may change properties before it will pass to next middleware
 - `bubbling phase`, when you may change response from underlying middlewares